 - In place of maple syrup, you are welcome to use honey.

 - You may use soy sauce, tamari, or even coconut aminos.
 Tamari and coconut aminos are both appropriate if you follow a gluten-free diet.

-- If you can’t get your hands on rice vinegar, you’re welcome to try this with white wine vinegar or apple cider vinegar instead.
+- If you can’t get your hands on rice vinegar, you’re welcome to try this with or instead.

 - You may use garlic powder instead of fresh garlic if you’re in a pinch!